 Who wants to wait a year or two or three to get their product developed and deployed to their users?
 No one!
-You need a Minimum Viable Product (MVP)
+You need a MVP stands for Minimum Viable Product.
+An MVP is the first version of your product that you can release to...
+More (MVP)

 There is no point developing features in a product just because you have thought of them.
 You need to think of those features note them down and present them to your engineers, consultants and developers as they need to plan and design for the long term vision.
 Without this, they can’t make a system that is scalable and will serve your ultimate vision.